 : Introduction

-Carbon nanotubes have been hailed for their excellent thermal, electrical, and mechanical properties.1,2 Advances made in fundamental research have improved the ability to incorporate CNTs into composites.
-Unfortunately, it has been difficult to translate their mechanical properties into useful materials due to interfacial sliding, matrix/fiber dispersion, and the introduction of defects.
-Even though these carbon nanotubes have exceptional strength and modulus the difficulties in dispersing the unmodified nanotubes into polymers, as well as aligning them linearly, makes the progress on their integration into fiber slow.
-A technique must be developed to ensure dispersion and/or linear orientation.
-Furthermore, there is the need to prevent the aligned tubes from sliding past one another due to low inter-tube friction.
+Carbon nanotubes have been hailed for their excellent thermal, electrical, and mechanical properties.1,2 Advances made in fundamental research have improved the ability to incorporate CNTs into composites.3 Unfortunately, it has been difficult to translate their mechanical properties into useful materials due to interfacial sliding, matrix/fiber dispersion, and the introduction of defects.4,5 Even though these carbon nanotubes have exceptional strength and modulus the difficulties in dispersing the unmodified nanotubes into polymers, as well as aligning them linearly, makes the progress on their integration into fiber slow.6,7 A technique must be developed to ensure dispersion and/or linear orientation.4 Furthermore, there is the need to prevent the aligned tubes from sliding past one another due to low inter-tube friction.
 How do we translate the CNT properties into carbon fiber?
-The method proposed here is to crosslink the CNTs using a grafting from approach to incorporate them into the fiber.
-How do we disperse the CNTs into fiber pre-cursors?
+The method proposed here is to crosslink the CNTs using a grafting from approach to incorporate them into the fiber.8 How do we disperse the CNTs into fiber pre-cursors?
 Adding soluble moieties to CNTs can help disperse them in solution.
-The approach will be to add these moieties by modifying the CNT’s surface with 4-ethoxy-benzocyclobutene (4-EO-BCB), then converting these moieties to ATRP initiators, and polymerizing acrylonitrile (AN) from the surface..
+The approach will be to add these moieties by modifying the CNT’s surface with 4-ethoxy-benzocyclobutene (4-EO-BCB), then converting these moieties to ATRP initiators,9 and polymerizing acrylonitrile (AN) from the surface.
 How will this approaches integrate CNT’s mechanical properties into the final fiber?
 This method will introduce strong covalent bonds between the CNTs and the PAN upon carbonization.
 The second approach will crosslink CNT yarns and produce highly oriented, covalently bound CNTs.
 I hypothesize that both of these approaches will covalently bond CNTs together, and to surrounding fiber; these bonds will be able to transfer the load on the fiber in to the stronger CNTs.
 This may result in a fiber that has a considerably higher strength and modulus.

-.
-Current technology is only yielding CNT carbon fibers with ~1/2 the tensile strength of non CNT-based carbon fibers.
-Theoretical studies show that CNT fibers are capable of tensile strength greater than ten times that of current fibers.
-Progress in crosslinking CNTs through irradiation has created bundles with tensile strength up to 100 GPa, but this has only been carried out on bundles (not fiber) on the microscale.
+Current technology is only yielding CNT carbon fibers with ~1/2 the tensile strength of non–CNT-based carbon fibers.
+Theoretical studies show that CNT fibers are capable of tensile strength greater than ten times that of current fibers.10 Progress in crosslinking CNTs through irradiation has created bundles with tensile strength up to 100 GPa, but this has only been carried out on bundles (not fiber) on the microscale.11

-In order to meet this project’s goal, I propose a method of modification to the improve interactions between the CNTs.
-The first approach is to attach an initiator to the nanotube surface and polymerizing acrylonitrile (PAN) from the surface via atom transfer radical polymerization (ATRP polymerization; this has been shown to yield higher molecular weights and better control as compared to conventional free radical polymerization methods.
-The attachment of benzocyclobutene (BCB) derivatives will provide a random distribution of polymer chains initiation sites along the CNTs.
-Once the PAN-g-CNTs are synthesized, they will be dispersed in a PAN solution and spun.
+In order to meet this project’s goals, I propose a method of modification to the improve interactions between the CNTs.
+The first approach is to attach an initiator to the nanotube surface and polymerize acrylonitrile (PAN) from the surface via atom transfer radical polymerization (ATRP); this has been shown to yield higher molecular weights and better control as compared to conventional free radical polymerization methods.12 The attachment of benzocyclobutene (BCB) derivatives will provide a random distribution of polymer initiation sites along the CNTs.13 Once the PAN-g-CNTs are synthesized, they will be dispersed in a PAN solution and spun.
 Upon carbonization the grafted PAN will incorporate into the newly formed fibers.

 : Literature Review